MicrosoftDocs/memdocs/memdocs/autopilot/tutorial/user-driven/hybrid-azure-ad-join-autopilot-profile.md

 Off-premise/Internet scenarios where direct connectivity to Active directory and domain controllers isn't available are supported for user-driven hybrid Azure AD join Autopilot.
 However, an off-premise/Internet scenario doesn't eliminate the need for connectivity to Active Directory and a domain controller during the domain join.
 In an off-premise/Internet scenario, connectivity to Active Directory and a domain controller can be established via a VPN connection during the Autopilot process.

 For off-premise/Internet scenarios requiring VPN connectivity, the only change in the Autopilot profile would be in the setting **Skip AD connectivity check**.
 In the [Create and assign user-driven hybrid Azure AD join Autopilot profile](#create-and-assign-user-driven-hybrid-azure-ad-join-autopilot-profile) section, the **Skip AD connectivity check** setting should be set to **Yes** instead of to **No**.
-Setting this option to **Yes** will prevent the deployment from failing since there will be no direct connectivity to Active Directory and domain controllers until the VPN connection is established.
+Setting this option to **Yes** prevents the deployment from failing since there's no direct connectivity to Active Directory and domain controllers until the VPN connection is established.

 In addition to changing the **Skip AD connectivity check** setting to **Yes** in the Autopilot profile, VPN support also relies on the following prerequisites: